wallaby-rails/wallaby-rails/docs/configuration.md

 ### Servicer

-> Read more from [Servicer](servicer.md) to understand what servicer does and how servicer can be customized
+> Read more from [Servicer](servicer.md) to understand what servicer does and how servicer can be customized.

 A global servicer `Admin::ApplicationServicer` needs to be created inheriting from `Wallaby::ModelServicer`: